- Join me on a journey through my neighborhood, Africa’s largest Informal settlement (slum)

 - Maximum number of people is 6

-If you are looking for an authentic and local experience, I invite you to join me to the place where I live, the Kibera slum.
-You will get a glimpse into what life is really like in Africa’s largest slum!
+Hi, we are Christine, Diddy and Nick.
+If you are looking for an authentic and local experience, we invite you to us to the place where we grew up, Kibera.
+You will get a glimpse into what life is really like in Africa’s largest Informal settlement (slum)!

 On the outskirts of Nairobi you will find Kibera, one of Africa’s most ‘developed’ cities.
 Yes, there is a lot of poverty, but there is also a sense of freedom.
 It is a place where social and artistic enterprises evolve outside the confines of more formal settlement.

-I take you on a three-hour tour through this slum, my home.
-The tour is entirely flexible.
-You can skip some parts or stay a bit longer at others.
-We will visit an art gallery, which is a hub of creative talent where eight self-taught artists use this studio to create visions of their world.
+We will meet at the Java House at Prestige mall from where we will start our walk.
+We will visit various places in Kibera while explaining you how we live and how life is organized.
+We will meet the artists of an art gallery, which is a hub of creative talent where eight self-taught artists use this studio to create visions of their world.
 Gomba, one of the artists, recycles the debris that litters the alleys, giving them a new life in his work.

 With bad weather or just after rain the terrain it can be difficult to navigate.
 It is suggested to wear strong shoes and if it has rained they should also be watertight!